JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 }
 ```

-## Implementation of Active Inference
-The agent that controls the elasticity of the system runs on the producer.
-It is implemented using the active inference library [pymdp](https://github.com/infer-actively/pymdp).
-More information is available in the offical [paper](https://arxiv.org/abs/2201.03904).
-In order to make intelligent decisions using active inference, we need to model the problem as a Partially observable Markov decision process (POMDP).
-For this the environment was modeled as follows:

-Observations:
-- FPS of stream
-- Resolution of stream
-- YOLOv11 Inference Quality (Model) used by the worker nodes
-- State of the Memory SLO (as a float value)
-- State of the Queue Size SLO (as a float value)

-Actions:
-- Changing of the FPS of the stream
-- Changing the Resolution of the stream
-- Changing the YOLOv1 Inference Quality (The model used by the worker nodes)

-### AIF Loop
-The agent defines an interval for the AIF loop.
-Per default this is 1 second.
-Meaning every 1s:
-- The agent retrieves the observations (SLO values and stream quality parameters)
-- The agent updates its believes
-- The agent chooses actions according to its believes

-## Evaluation
+# Evaluation
 In order to evaluate the effectiveness of the implementation we implement the following:

-### Additional Agents
+## Agent Types
 We implement other types of agents that control the elasticity of the system.
 We implement two different agent types:
-- Active Inference Agent (AIF), The one described above, i.e. the main one of this paper
+The Active Inference Agent (AIF).
+This is the main and most important agent of this project.
-- Heuristic Agent
-- Reinforcement Learning (RL) Agent

-All agents share the same goal of upholding the SLOs while trying to keep high QoE, through elasticity (Changing of quality parameters).

-#### Reinforcement Learning Agent
-This agent serves as a direct comparison to the active inference agent.
-This is because Reinforcement Learning (RL) is also framework for modeling intelligent behavior, but with a different fundamental underlying principle.
-The agent is implemented using [stable-baselines](https://github.com/Stable-Baselines-Team/stable-baselines) and [Gymnasium (gym)](https://github.com/Farama-Foundation/Gymnasium).
+In order to evaluate its effectiveness this prototype also implements one other more standards agent's for comparison:

-#### Heuristic Agent
+### Heuristic Agent
-In order to evaluate the effectiveness of statistical models, such as AIF or RL, we implemented a simple agent based on heuristic measurements.
+In order to evaluate the effectiveness of statistical models, such as AIF, we implemented a simple agent based on heuristic measurements.

 The agent defines an interval for the loop.
 Per default this is 1 second.
 Meaning every 1s: